 After issuance the terms of warrants may be modified throughout the warrant life.
-At the time of the modification the warrant is valued under the new terms immediately preceding and immediately after the modification using the Black-Scholes pricing model.
-The incremental value in the warrants issued as compensation for services is added to warrant equity and a warrant modification expense is recorded to the statement of loss and comprehensive loss.
+At the time of the modification the warrant is valued under the new terms immediately preceding and immediately after the modification using the Black-Scholes option pricing model.
+The incremental value in the warrants issued as compensation for services is added to warrant equity and a warrant modification expense is recorded in profit or loss.